Air Bubbles in Toilet: Causes and Fixes

 6. Test the new flapper.

 Replacing the toilet flapper should stop bubbles from coming out of the toilet tank.
-Replace a faulty shutoff valve if the current one doesn’t stop the water to the toilet tank to make this process effective.
+Replace a faulty shutoff valve if the current one doesn’t stop the water in the toilet tank to make this process effective.

 Clear the vent stack

-Take a narrow flashlight, tie it to a strong narrow pole then lower it into the vent stack on your roof to check for a clog.
+Take a narrow flashlight, tie it to a strong narrow pole, then lower it into the vent stack on your roof to check for a clog.
 If you see one, poke it with a stick or pour warm water into the vent stack to unclog it.

 Clogs in the vent stack can also occur on the pipe openings and condensation trap holes.
 These can be removed with pliers while you’re on the roof.